 - Proof of any license or insurance requirements.

-In the proposal you will need to describe the role you intend the subcontractor to play, and how you will coordinate their role or roles with yours.
-You will want to establish yourself as the main point of contact with the prospective client, even as the proposal asks for contact information for each of you.
+In the proposal you will need to describe the role you intend the subcontractor to play, and how you will coordinate their role/s with yours.
+You will want to establish yourself as the main point of contact with the prospective client.
+(The RFP will ask for contact information for each of you.)
 You will want to reassure your prospective client that you will take full responsibility for the work of the subcontractor and any liability they may incur related to the contract.

 Most proposals require some kind of estimated timeline, so you will have to show the sub's work there, too, with relation to your own.
 When does the sub step into the project and when will their role be over?
 You are aiming for them to be a seamless part of your operation, and you will earn points with the prospective client when you show that seamlessness in your proposal.
-Illustrate it with charts and graphs.
+Illustrate it with charts and graphs, if you can.

 Also take note of any especially qualifying factors the subcontractor brings.
 In the RFP agencies will usually spell out the rationale they use for giving "points" to bidders, and subcontractors can sometimes get you more points.
-Having an office in the agency's location is one way.
-Having special licenses, or a special management status is another (minority, woman, or veteran-owned business, for example).
+Having an office near the agency's location is one way, especially if you're located out of town.
+Having special licenses, or a special management status (minority, woman, or veteran-owned business) will also get you points.

 When you take on a subcontractor, you have the chance to win a contract you otherwise might not have.
 In addition to that, you can learn new skills from the subcontractor.
 Depending on why they are subcontracting with you, you could even pay them to train your people to take over that skill.
 With their services and/or your new skills, you can expand your reputation, acquire potential business in a new market, and have them look out for you in their network, even as you look out for them in yours.

-I envision a world where this will be the norm.
-Where all businesses will be small, each with their own specialty and management, each teamed up with many other businesses who support and enhance theirs.
+I envision a country where this will be the norm.
+Where all businesses will be small, each with their own specialty and management team, each teamed up with many other businesses who support and enhance theirs.
 I envision whole networks of small businesses interacting, providing the majority of the business services and goods in this country.
 I imagine even the current conglomerates broken up into small, separately owned businesses.

 - Using a Client Report for Marketing